Toryglen Regional Football Centre: Features

 The main feature is a fully enclosed, international-sized artificial turf pitch engineered to the highest specifications available at the time.
 The dimensions of the playing field are the same as Celtic Park.
 There is also a raised visitor area featuring a snack bar and bench seating for 700 spectators.
 There are three full-sized, FIFA-approved 2-star floodlit outdoor artificial pitches outside.
 The primary outdoor pitch was re-laid in late 2018 after a decade of constant use.

 The indoor pitch includes a plastic/canvas dividing curtain which can be lowered and raised from the 18m-high ceiling, separating the area into halves or quarter sections suitable for Seven-a-side games.
 The Toryglen complex has its own vehicle parking and more spaces are available near Hampden (except on event days at the stadium).

 No professional team is based at Toryglen, meaning the facilities can be hired by local clubs and groups at most times.
 A large proportion of the juvenile and amateur teams in the Glasgow and Rutherglen/Cambuslang areas who do not have a permanent home ground of their own now play their fixtures at the complex (including the revived Third Lanark) due to the quality of the surface and the low chance of cancellation due to weather conditions (although the outdoor parks are susceptible to waterlogging in heavy rain).
 In 2012 the controlling company faced criticism from youth teams’ representatives over prices rises at Toryglen.

 Minor international matches such as Scotland women's under-17 and Centenary Shield (schoolboy) fixtures have been played there, and professional teams have trained at the facility when their usual training grounds were unavailable during times of bad weather.
 The outdoor pitches have hosted semi-finals of the Scottish Women's Cup, while the final of the 2011 competition was staged indoors at the venue.

-Toryglen played host to the 2023 Play Your Part championship game.
-The game was won 8-2 in convincing fashion by Poseidon FC.